JesseEsquivel/MDATP/Scripts/Migrations/McAfee/ReadMe.md

 # Migrate McAfee <> Defender
-Migrate your settings from McAfee to Microsoft Defender.
+Migrate your settings from McAfee to Microsoft Defender. :thumbsup:

 # Migrate Firewall Rules
 The following two scripts can be used to convert McAfee firewall rules to MDF.